 - Pulse oximetry, to measure oxygen levels in the blood

-Patients who have other serious illnesses do not recover as well from pneumonia as patients who are not as sick.
+People who have other serious illnesses do not recover as well from pneumonia as people who are not as sick.

 Hospital-acquired pneumonia can be a life-threatening illness.
 Long-term lung damage may occur.